strangehurst/PNML.jl/docs/src/layers.md

 !!! note "Graphics are elided from this discussion"

 	Everywhere there are `ToolInfo`s in this discussion one may assume that there is also an optional [`Graphics`](@ref) possible.

 	While we parse such XML into "containers of strings" and [`Coordinate`](@ref)s.
 	No further use is implemented or planned.
 And no discussion of use is present.

 The crude structure required by the pnmlcore schema:
 PnmlModel
 - Net
   * Pages
-    - Places, Marking
+    - Places, Marking, unclaimed labels  [SortType] [Capacity]
-    - Transitions, Condition
+    - Transitions, Condition, unclaimed labels [rate]
-    - Arcs, Inscription
+    - Arcs, Inscription, unclaimed labels [ArcType]
-    - Toolinfos
+    - Toolinfos [TokenGraphics]
-    - Labels
+    - Labels unclaimed, [Declaration]
     - Subpages
-  * Name
+  * Name (everybody has name)
   * Toolinfos
   * Labels